MedVisBonn/bonndit/docs/readme.rst

     prob-tracking -i "HCPdir/mtdeconv/" --seedpoints "bonndit/tests/cst-right.pts" -o "cst_unconstrained.tck"

+It uses an iterative tractography approach beginning at each seedpoint into both directions.
+If no direction is specified in the seed file it will \
+use the main direction of low-rank approximation at the closest voxel.
+Now it will track iteratively into both directions.
+Each iteration steps \
+contains the following parts.
+First the fODF at the current point is interpolated trilinearly from its surrounding.
+From the fODF we are \
+calculating the low-rank approximation [3]_ and choosing the next direction probabilistically.
+Using a Runge-Kutta integration scheme \
+we are doing a step with half step size and redo the trilinear interpolation and direction choice to use the mean direction with full step size.
+This is done until a stopping criteria is reached, which are set to a minimum wm density of 0.3 and a maximum curvature of 130 degrees over the last 30mm.

 To run the more advanced joint low-rank approximation we have to specify

 .. code-block:: console

     prob-tracking -i "HCPdir/mtdeconv/" --seedpoints "bonndit/tests/cst-right.pts" -o "cst_constrained.tck"

+Instead of using the low-rank approximation, we are using a regularised version of it the joint low-rank approximation, which was introduced in [5]_ \
+as first method.

 To run the low-rank UKF we have to add the "ukf" flag.

 .. code-block:: console

     prob-tracking -i "HCPdir/mtdeconv/" --seedpoints "bonndit/tests/cst-right.pts" -o "cst_ukf.tck" --ukf "lowrank"

+We have replaced the low-rank approximation with an UKF approach which estimated the new low-rank approximation depending on the past and regularize \
+through this.
+This was introduced in [5]_ as second approach.

 More details about various options can be found below.